Scripter17/url-cleaner/site/userscript.md

 ### TLS/HTTPS

-When using TLS, please see [here](../server.md#installing-the-certificate) for instructions on making your OS/browser accept your certificate.
+When using TLS, please see [here](server.md#installing-the-certificate) for instructions on making your OS/browser accept your certificate.

 Additionally, in the `instance` field of the `window.config`, change `ws://` to `wss://`.

 ## Known problems

-### Firefox

-Please note that due to a bug in Greasemonkey, setting `about:config`'s `privacy.firstparty.isolate` to `true` (as is default in forks like Mullvad Browser) breaks the userscript.

-You can either set it to false in `about:config` or install a patched version of Greasemonkey, such as the one I submitted at <https://github.com/greasemonkey/greasemonkey/pull/3220>.

 ### Ios